hellbox/srob-migration/seattlereviewofbooks/content/notes/lit-crawl-itinerary-#1-the-genre-walk.md

 +++
 <p class="intro">This Thursday night is Lit Crawl, a bacchanalia of literary events spread over four courses across Capitol Hill, First Hill, and downtown.
 [You can find the full schedule here](http://litcrawl.org/seattle/2017-schedule), but we wanted to provide a few possible itineraries for people who have a hard time making up their minds.
 Come back tomorrow for the next itnerary.</p>

 **Phase 1**: Our first itinerary starts with a choice: are you a dystopian fiction nut, or do you like your sci-fi to be a broader deal?
-If you like dystopia, head to the Sorrento Hotel for an evening of postapocalyptic stories with readers Aple Plotnick Jannotta, Lynn Adams, and Johanna Stoberock.
+If you like dystopia, head to the Sorrento Hotel for an evening of postapocalyptic stories with readers Apple Plotnick Jannotta, Lynn Adams, and Johanna Stoberock.
 Prefer a wider scope on your speculative fiction?
 Saint John's bar is hosting Cat Rambo, Camille Griep, and Caren Gussoff Sumption.

 **Phase 2**: Head to Zoë Events on Union for Meredith Clark, Katie Ellison, Leslie Frank, and Molly Thornton for a brisk 45-minute exploration of what genre can do.
 The copy for the event promises an evening that "traverses across memoir, essay, and less definable forms to create cross-genre and hybrid nonfiction."